osisoft/PI-Adapter/V1/Troubleshooting/troubleshoot-the-adapter.md

 ## Wireshark

-Wireshark is a protocol-specific troubleshooting tool that supports all current adapter protocols. <br>Use [Wireshark](https://www.wireshark.org/download.html) to capture traffic from the adapter to the OMF destination and identify issues.
+Wireshark is a protocol-specific troubleshooting tool that supports all current adapter protocols. <br>Depending on the nature of the issue, use [Wireshark](https://www.wireshark.org/download.html) to capture traffic from the data source to the adapter or from the adapter to the OMF destination.

 ## Health and diagnostics egress to PI Web API